DanielBrunnsaker/GenExp/README.md

 ## Setting up an API-key

-Add a key.txt file (see .gitignore) containing only the API key ("sk-proj---XXXXXXXX...") for GPT4 in the root folder.
-Easiest to generate personal one (I can also give you one if you prefer to use the same).
+Add a key.txt file (see .gitignore) containing only the API key ("sk-proj---XXXXXXXX...") for OpenAI in the root folder.

 ## Generation and experiment execution parameters